In-situ measurements of void fractions and bubble size distributions in bubble curtains: Results and validation

-An appropriate reference to the camera results for the void fraction is the spatial average $\langle \alpha_n \rangle_{cl}$ over the 7 needle sensors positioned along the centerline of the bubble curtain directly above the camera measurement volume.
+An appropriate reference to the camera results for the void fraction is the spatial average $\langle \alpha_n \rangle_{cl}$ over the 7 needle sensors positioned along the centerline of the bubble curtain directly above the camera measurement volume \makeblue{(see Figure \ref{fig:Setup}b)}.
 A direct comparison between $\alpha_{c}$ (shown in red) and $\langle \alpha_n \rangle_{cl}$ (blue) is presented in Figure \ref{fig:Compcamneedles}b.
-Even though the measurement regions do not fully overlap for the two methods, there is a very good agreement between the two methods.
+Even though the measurement regions \makeblue{significantly differ in size and} do not fully overlap for the two methods, there is a very good agreement between the two methods.
 Some minor discrepancies are seen to occur whenever $\langle \alpha_n \rangle_{cl}$ is high.
 These are likely a consequence of the difficulties in disentangling bubble clusters properly at these instances and we therefore expect the needle measurement to be more reliable in these conditions.
 The temporal mean $\langle \overline{\alpha}_n \rangle_{cl} = 0.50\%$ matches the camera result closely which validates the needle measurements.
 In particular, we note that with $\langle \overline{\alpha}_n^* \rangle_{cl} = 0.37\%$ (see also grey line in Figure \ref{fig:Compcamneedles}b) the needle based estimate for the void fraction would be significantly lower without accounting for the lag distance $\Delta$.
-Here we used $\Delta=0.96\,\text{mm}$ based on fitting the bubble size distribution (see Section \ref{subsubsec312}) and $V_r= 1\,\text{ms}^{-1}$.
+Here we used $\Delta=0.96\,\text{mm}$ based on fitting the bubble size distribution (see Section \ref{subsubsec312}) and $V_r= 1\,\text{ms}^{-1}$. \makeblue{In order to establish the validity of the lag correction beyond a single case, we present void fraction data for heights $z>2\, m$ and all three flowrates for the porous hose setup in Figure \ref{fig:Compcamneedles}c.
+When plotting against $\alpha_c$ as the reference, the corrected data ($\langle \alpha_n\rangle_{cl}$) nicely lines up on the diagonal indicating a good match across the full range of void fractions considered.
+Whereas, the deviations from the diagonal are considerable and results systematically too low if the lag correction is not included ($\langle \alpha_n^*\rangle_{cl}$).}